microsoft/botframework-solutions/docs/_docs/overview/whats-new/0.8-beta/migrate-existing-skills-to-0.8.md

 1. Add code in the exception handler of the adapter to send an EndOfConversation activity back

-    In the exception handler of the `defaultAdapter` normally located in the `adapters` folder, add code to send an `EndOfConversation` activity back to complete a conversation when exception happens:
+    In the exception handler of the `defaultAdapter` normally located in the `adapters` folder, add code to send an `EndOfConversation` activity back to complete a conversation when an exception is thrown:

     ```typescript
     this.onTurnError = async (context: TurnContext, error: Error): Promise<void> => {